SMP-Ontario 2025 V2 ENG 1920x460

 • Meetings with bureaucrats and public servants, to better understand policymaking at the non-political level of government

-1. Registration fee: Accepted delegates will be required to pay a registration fee of $1200 (independent researchers) or $800 (Postdoctoral Fellows), which includes admission to the program, breakfast, lunch, one dinner and an evening networking reception.
+1. Registration fee: Accepted delegates will be required to pay a registration fee of $1200 (Canada Research Chairs) or $800 (Postdoctoral Fellows), which includes admission to the program, breakfast and lunch for March 25-26, dinner for March 24-25, and an evening networking reception on March 26.
 All delegates will be responsible for their own travel and accommodation costs.

 2. Scientists who attend this session are required to share their experience and insights from the SMP-ON program through a lecture at their host institution and/or an editorial in a CSPC featured editorial series.